-- Horner’s syndrome
+- Horner’s syndrome (droopy eylid)

 - Night sweats

-1. Shoulder Pain
+1. Mesothelioma and Shoulder Pain

 2. Horner’s Syndrome

 Horner’s syndrome is a condition marked by a droopy eyelid and decreased pupil size on one side of the face.
+Just 2 out of over 180 mesothelioma patients developed Horner’s syndrome in a study from the International Agency for Research on Cancer.

-- Delayed dilatation of the pupil in dim light
+- Delayed pupil dilation in dim light

 - Drooping eyelid